-The risk of physical birth abnormalities may increase when higher doses of epilepsy medicine is used at the same time.
+The risk of physical birth abnormalities way increase when higher doses of epilepsy medicines are taken or more than one epilepsy medicine is used at the same time.
 Where possible, your doctor will consider using one epilepsy medicine at the lowest effective dose to control your epilepsy.

-Your doctor may advise you to take folic acid supplements if you're planning to become pregnant and while you're pregnant.
+Your doctor may advise you to take folic acid supplements if you're planning to become prenant and whille you're preanant. - supplements if you're planning to become pregnant and while you're pregnant. - pregnant and while you're pregnant.

 If you are breast-feeding or planning to breast-feed ask your doctor or pharmacist for advice before taking this medicine.
 The active ingredient of Lamotrigine passes into breast milk and may affect your baby.
-Your doctor will discuss the risks and benefits of breast-feeding while you're taking Lamotrigine, and will check your baby from time to time whether drowsiness, rash or poor weight gain occurs, if you decide to breast-feed.
+Your doctor will discuss the risks and benefits of breast-feeding while you're taking Lamotrigine and will cheek your baby.
+Yom time to time whether drowsiness, rash or poor weight gain occurs, if you decide to breast-feed.
 Inform your doctor if you observe any of these symptoms in your baby.